sebkln/basetemplate/README.md

 ## What is a TYPO3 sitepackage?

-All relevant configuration for your TYPO3 installation should be stored in a custom extension: the so-called *sitepackage*.
+All relevant configurations for your TYPO3 installation should be stored in a custom extension: the so-called *sitepackage*.

 **A sitepackage typically contains:**